7 Ways to Help Insomnia Tonight

 Herbal Medicine, Supplements, and Essential Oils:

 Use chamomile, jasmine, rose, lavender, and lemon balm essential oils.
 These oils have a calming and sedative effect.
-Place a few drops on your hands (rub together and breath in for a few minutes), use a diffuser, mix a few drops in some water and spray it on your pillow case, or put 5-10 drops in a warm epsom salt bath and soak before bed.
+Place a few drops on your hands (rub together and breathe in for a few minutes), use a diffuser, mix a few drops in some water and spray it on your pillow case, or put 5-10 drops in a warm Epsom salt bath and soak before bed.
 Learn more about aromatherapy here.

 Choose Foods to Support Sleep

 Grounding food can help you move out of your head and into your body.
 Eat lightly cooked root vegetables, oats, brown rice and whole wheat.
-Foods high in tryptophan like turkey, tuna, dates, and figs, can also promote sleep
+Foods high in tryptophan, like turkey, tuna, dates, and figs, can also promote sleep

 Acupuncture: